yannikbauer/hollywood_movies_03/README.md

 ## Info / README

 ### General movie stimulus info
-This is version 2 of the Hollywood movie stimulus, a sequence of randomly selected short 5 s-scene snippets from various movies, to be presented in experiments in the Busse Lab involving in vivo extracellular ephys of awake, head-fixed, behaving mice.
+This is version 3 of the Hollywood movie stimulus, a sequence of randomly selected short 5 s-scene snippets from various movies, to be presented in experiments in the Busse Lab involving in vivo extracellular ephys of awake, head-fixed, behaving mice.
 Version 1 (for details, see hollywood_movies_01) used the exact same 64x64 pixel frames as in previous retina recordings in the Euler Lab, but at 4 pix/deg, it was found to be to small, covering only 16 deg visual angle.
-Version 2 now contains both high-res 424x264 and low-res 212x132 rectangular frames that can cover the entire stimulus screen and match the original Tübingen frames in terms of spatial frequency content.
+Version 2 was building on that but using the original source files from the Tolias Lab, Houston, for stimulus generation, to contain both high-res 424x264 and low-res 212x132 rectangular frames that can cover the entire stimulus screen and match the original Tübingen frames in terms of spatial frequency content.
+Version 3 now got rid of the histogram equalization step used in both version 1 and 2, and uses only high-res 424x264 frames that are presented without gamma linearization, at both full-screen and half-screen.
 Details below.

 The source high-res Hollywood movies came from the Tolias Lab, Baylor College of Medicine, Houston, Texas (by Emmanouil Froudarakis, made available by Alex Ecker).